-Stockholders' proposals intended to be presented at the 1999 annual meeting must be received by November 13, 1998 to be eligible for inclusion in the proxy materials.
+Stockholders' proposals intended to be presented at the 2001 annual meeting must be received by November 10, 2000 to be eligible for inclusion in the proxy materials.
+Stockholder proposals received after January 19, 2001, shall be considered untimely and the Company shall be free to use its discretionary authority to preclude any stockholder proposal received after that date from presentment at the 2001 annual meeting.